 Folliculitis is an inflammatory ailment that affects the hair follicles.
-It is characterized by a tiny red tender bump and sometimes surmounted with a dot of pus that surrounds pus.
+Generally, it is characterized by a tiny red tender bump and sometimes surmounted with a dot of pus that surrounds pus.
 Older lesions without pus appear as reddened lumps that surround the opening without the hair.
 Acne vulgaris, a facial rash affecting teenagers is a type of folliculitis.
-Severe infections can result to permanent loss of hair and scarring.
+In addition, severe infections can result to permanent loss of hair and scarring.

-- Blisters filled with pus that breaks open and crust over
+- At first, blisters filled with pus that breaks open and crust over

 - Clusters of tiny red bumps or white-head pimples that form around the follicles of hair.